 400s CE Buddhaghosa Systematizes Theravada Teachings

-Buddhaghosa played a formative role in the systematization of Theravada doctrine.
-After arriving in Sri Lanka in the early part of the fifth century, this South Indian monk devoted himself to editing and translating into Pali the scriptural commentaries that had accumulated in the native Sinhalese language.
-He also composed the Visuddhimagga, “Path of Purity,” a very influential treatise on Theravada practice.
-From this point on, Theravada became the dominant form of Buddhism in Sri Lanka and eventually would spread to Southeast Asia.
+Buddhaghosa was a South Indian monk who played a formative role in the systematization of Theravada doctrine.
+After arriving in Sri Lanka in the early part of the fifth century CE, he devoted himself to editing and translating into Pali the scriptural commentaries that had accumulated in the native Sinhalese language.
+He also composed the Visuddhimagga, “Path of Purity,” an influential treatise on Theravada practice.
+From this point on, Theravada became the dominant form of Buddhism in Sri Lanka and eventually spread to Southeast Asia.

 402 CE Pure Land Buddhism Established in China

-Hui-yuan was the first Chinese monk to form a group specifically devoted to reciting the vow to be reborn in the Western Paradise, founding the Donglin Temple at Mount Lu for this purpose.
-Subsequent Pure Land practitioners regard him as the school’s founding patriarch.
+In 402 CE, Hui-yuan became the first Chinese monk to form a group specifically devoted to reciting the vow to be reborn in the Western Paradise, and founded the Donglin Temple at Mount Lu for this purpose.
+Subsequent practitioners of Pure Land Buddhism regard Hui-yuan as the school’s founder.

-520 CE Bodhidharma, First Patriarch of Ch’an (Zen), Arrives in China
+520 CE Bodhidharma and Ch’an (Zen) in China

-The Ch’an (Zen) school traces its establishment to the arrival of the monk Bodhidharma in Northern China.
-There he is said to have spent nine years meditating in front of a wall before silently transmitting the Buddha’s Dharma to Shen-Kuang, the second patriarch.
-All Zen masters trace their authority to this line of transmission.
+The Ch’an (Zen) school attributes its establishment to the arrival of the monk Bodhidharma in Northern China in 520 CE.
+There, he is said to have spent nine years meditating in front of a wall before silently transmitting the Buddha’s Dharma to Shen-Kuang, the second patriarch.
+All Zen masters trace their authority to this line.

 552 CE Buddhism Enters Japan from Korea

-In 552 the king of Paekche sent an envoy to Japan in hopes of gaining military support.
+In 552 CE the king of Paekche sent an envoy to Japan in hopes of gaining military support.
 As gifts, he sent an image of Buddha, several Buddhist scriptures, and a memorial praising Buddhism.
-Within three centuries, the tradition would become the major spiritual and intellectual force in the country.
+Within three centuries of this introduction, Buddhism would become the major spiritual and intellectual force in Japan.

 700s CE Vajrayana Buddhism Emerges in Tibet

-Buddhist teachings and practices appear to have first made their way into Tibet in the mid-7th century.
+Buddhist teachings and practices appear to have first made their way into Tibet in the mid-7th century CE.
 During the reign of King Khri-srong (c.
-740-798), the first monastery was founded and the first monk ordained.
+740-798 CE), the first Tibetan monastery was founded and the first monk ordained.
 For the next four hundred years, a constant flow of Tibetan monks made their way to Northern India to study at the great Buddhist universities.
-It was from the university of Vikramasila that the yogin-magician Padmasambhava is said to have carried the Vajrayana teachings to Tibet, where they soon became the dominant form of Buddhism.
+It was from the university of Vikramasila around the year 767 that the yogin-magician Padmasambhava is said to have carried the Vajrayana teachings to Tibet, where they soon became the dominant form of Buddhism.

 1044-1077 CE Theravada Buddhism Established in Burma

 Theravada Buddhism was practiced in pockets of southern Burma since about the 6th century CE.
-It was not until King Anawrahta ascended the throne in 1044, however, that Shin Arahan, a charismatic Mon monk from Southern Burma, convinced the new monarch to establish a more strictly Theravadin expression of Buddhism for the entire kingdom.
-From that time on, Theravada would remain the religion of the majority of the Burmese people.
+However, when King Anawrahta ascended the throne in 1044, Shin Arahan, a charismatic Mon monk from Southern Burma, convinced the new monarch to establish a more strictly Theravadin expression of Buddhism for the entire kingdom.
+From that time on, Theravada would remain the tradition of the majority of the Burmese people.

 c.
 1050 CE Development of Jogye Buddhism in Korea

-The Ch’an school, which first arrived to Korea from China in the 8th century, eventually established nine branches, known as the Nine Mountains.
-In the 11th century these branches were organized into one system under the name of Jogye.
-Although all Buddhist teachings were given their place, the kong-an (koan) practice of Lin-chi Yixuan gained highest stature as the most direct path to enlightenment.
+The Ch’an school, which first arrived in Korea from China in the 8th century CE, eventually established nine branches, known as the Nine Mountains.
+In the 11th century, these branches were organized into one system under the name of Jogye.
+Although all Buddhist teachings were retained, the kong-an (koan) practice of Lin-chi Yixuan gained highest stature as the most direct path to enlightenment.

 1100s CE Pure Land Buddhism Established in Japan

-Following a reading of a Chinese Pure Land text, the Japanese monk Honen Shonin (1133-1212) became convinced that, in his degenerate times, the only effective mode of practice was nembutsu, chanting the name of Amitabha Buddha.
-This soon became a dominant form of practice in Japan.
+Following a reading of a Chinese Pure Land text, the Japanese monk Honen Shonin (1133-1212 CE) became convinced that the only effective mode of practice was nembutsu: chanting the name of Amitabha Buddha.
+This soon became a dominant form of Buddhist practice in Japan.

 1100s CE Rinzai School of Zen Buddhism Established in Japan

-The monk Eisai returned from China, bringing tea and founding the Rinzai school of Zen.
+In the 12th century CE, a Japanese monk named Eisai returned from China, bringing with him both green tea and the Rinzai school of Zen Buddhism.
 In the form of meditation practiced by this school, the student’s only guidance is to come from the subtle hint of a raised eyebrow, the sudden jolt of an unexpected slap, or the teacher’s direct questioning on the meaning of a koan.

 1203 CE Destruction of Buddhist Centers in India

-By the close of the first millennium CE Buddhism had passed its zenith in India.
+By the close of the first millennium CE, Buddhism had passed its zenith in India.
 Traditionally, the end of Indian Buddhism is identified with the advent of Muslim Rule in Northern India.
 The Turk Muhammad Ghuri razed the last two great Buddhist universities, Nalanda and Vikramasila, in 1197 and 1203 respectively.
-However, recent histories have suggested that Muhammad Ghuri’s razing of these monasteries was a military action, not one necessarily motivated by religion.
+However, recent histories have suggested that the destruction of these monasteries was militarily, rather than religiously, motivated.

 1200s CE True Pure Land Buddhism Established

-Honen’s disciple Shinran Shonin (1173-1262) began the devotional “True Pure Land” movement.
-Considering the lay/monk distinction invalid, Shinran married and had several children, thereby initiating the practice of married Jodo Shinshu clergy and establishing a familial lineage of leadership, traits which continue to distinguish the school to this day.
+Honen’s disciple Shinran Shonin (1173-1262 CE) began the devotional “True Pure Land” movement in the 13th century CE.
+Considering the lay/monk distinction invalid, Shinran married and had several children, thereby initiating the practice of married Jodo Shinshu clergy and establishing a familial lineage of leadership — traits which continue to distinguish the school to this day.

-Dogen (1200-1253) spent most of his two years in China studying T’ien-t’ai Buddhism.
+Dōgen (1200-1253 CE), an influential Japanese priest and philosopher, spent most of his two years in China studying T’ien-t’ai Buddhism.
 Disappointed by the intellectualism of the school, he was about to return to Japan when the Ts’ao-tung monk Ju-ching (Rujing) explained that the practice of Zen simply meant “dropping off both body and mind.”
-Dogen, immediately enlightened, returned to Japan, establishing Soto (the Japanese pronunciation of the Chinese graphs for Ts’ao-tung) as one of the pre-eminent schools.
+Dōgen, immediately enlightened, returned to Japan, establishing Soto (the Japanese pronunciation of the Chinese graphs for Ts’ao-tung) as one of the pre-eminent schools.

 1253 CE Nichiren Buddhism Established in Japan

-As the sun began to rise on May 17, 1253, Nichiren Daishonin climbed to the crest of a hill, where he cried out “Namu Myoho Renge Kyo,” “Adoration to the Sutra of the Lotus of the Perfect Truth.”
-Nichiren considered the recitation of this mantra to be the core of the true teachings of the Buddha and was convinced that it would eventually spread throughout the world, a conviction sustained by current sects of the school, especially the Soka Gakkai.
+As the sun began to rise on May 17, 1253 CE, Nichiren Daishonin climbed to the crest of a hill, where he cried out “Namu Myoho Renge Kyo,” “Adoration to the Sutra of the Lotus of the Perfect Truth.”
+Nichiren considered the recitation of this mantra to be the core of the true teachings of the Buddha.
+He believed that it would eventually spread throughout the world, a conviction sustained by contemporary sects of the Nichiren school, especially the Soka Gakkai.

 1279-1360 CE Theravada Buddhism Established in Southeast Asia

-With Kublai Khan’s conquest of China in the thirteenth century, ever greater numbers of Tai migrated from southwestern China into present day Thailand and Burma.
-There they established political domination over the indigenous Mon and Khmer peoples, while appropriating elements of these cultures, including their Buddhist faith.
-By the time that the great King Rama Khamhaeng had ascended the throne in Sukhothai (central Thailand) in 1279, a monk had been sent to Sri Lanka to receive Theravadin texts.
+With Kublai Khan’s conquest of China in the thirteenth century CE, ever greater numbers of Tai migrated from southwestern China into present day Thailand and Burma.
+There, they established political domination over the indigenous Mon and Khmer peoples, while appropriating elements of these cultures, including their Buddhist faith.
+By the time that King Rama Khamhaeng had ascended the throne in Sukhothai (central Thailand) in 1279, a monk had been sent to Sri Lanka to receive Theravadin texts.
 During the reigns of Rama Khamhaeng’s son and grandson, Sinhala Buddhism spread northward to the Tai Kingdom of Chiangmai.
 Within a century, the royal houses of Cambodia and Laos also became Theravadin.

 1881 CE Founding of Pali Text Society

 Ever since its founding by the British scholar T.W.
-Rhys Davids, the Pali Text Society has been the primary publisher of Theravada texts and translations into Western languages.
+Rhys Davids in 1881 CE, the Pali Text Society has been the primary publisher of Theravada texts and translations into Western languages.

 1891 CE Anagarika Dharmapala Founds Mahabodhi Society

-Anagarika Dharmapala played an important role in restoring Bodh-Gaya, the site of the Buddha’s enlightenment, which had badly deteriorated after centuries of neglect.
+Sri Lankan writer Anagarika Dharmapala played an important role in restoring Bodh-Gaya, the site of the Buddha’s enlightenment, which had badly deteriorated after centuries of neglect.
 In order to raise funds for this project, Dharmapala founded the Mahabodhi Society, first in Ceylon and later in India, the United States, and Britain.
-He also edited the society’s periodical, the Mahabodhi Journal .
+He also edited the society’s periodical, The Mahabodhi Journal.

 1930 CE Soka Gakkai Established in Japan

-Soka Gakkai was begun in 1930 by an educator named Tsunesaburo Makiguchi.
+Soka Gakkai is a Japanese Buddhist movement that was begun in 1930 CE by an educator named Tsunesaburo Makiguchi.
 Soon after its founding, it became associated with Nichiren Shoshu, a sect of Nichiren Buddhism.
 Today the organization has over twelve million members around the world.

 1938 CE Rissho Kosei-Kai Established in Japan

-This movement, founded by the Rev. Nikkyo Niwano, is based on the teachings set forth in the Lotus Sutra and works for individual and world peace.
+The Rissho Kosei-Kai movement was founded by the Rev. Nikkyo Niwano in 1938 CE, and is based on the teachings set forth in the Lotus Sutra and works for individual and world peace.
 Rev. Niwano was awarded the Templeton Prize for Progress in Religion in 1979 and honored by the Vatican in 1992.
-The Rissho Kosei-Kai has been active in interfaith activities throughout the world.
+The Rissho Kosei-Kai has since been active in interfaith activities throughout the world.

 1949 CE Buddhist Sangha Flees Mainland China